-String House is a producing title and new works laboratory founded by Portland, Oregon theatre artists Anna Crandall, Emily Gregory, and Kaye Blankenship.
+String House is a producing title and new works laboratory founded by Portland, Oregon theatre artists Anna Crandall, Emily Gregory, Alex Leigh Ramirez, and Kaye Blankenship.
 We are dedicated to supporting new and experimental work by young, up-and-coming theatre artists, creating highly experimental projects that push the boundaries of the art form, and collaborating with others who we feel are doing similarly exciting work.
 Past projects include productions and workshops of new plays, ensemble-driven devised projects, and performance art.
 We have neither a permanent home base nor a structured season; we spring up wherever and whenever inspiration is to be had.
 Look out for us where and when you least expect.

 What’s In a Name?